Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 261.  ### Question261
-What is NOT Test-Driven Development?
+What is NOT Test Driven Development?

 - [ ] A predictable way to develop working, clean code.
 - [ ] A Software Development technique based on automated tests.